Education and Training Core

 Specific examples of activities to meet these Training and Education Core objectives, include: 1) a new cross disciplinary injury certificate, 2) short courses open to the public, 3) creation of an innovative injury epidemiology laboratory, 4) expanded practica and internship opportunities for MPH students, 5) injury related theses and dissertations and 6) participation and leadership in the departmental Epidemiology Innovation Cluster.

-The MSPH re-engineered its curricula for 2012 to integrate MPH teaching across disciplines and to incorporate a newly developed certificate program as a core element in the degree.
-A new cross disciplinary Injury Prevention and Control Certificate starting in the Fall of 2013 is spearheaded by the Center.
+The MSPH re-engineered its curricula in 2012 to integrate MPH teaching across disciplines and to incorporate a newly developed certificate program as a core element in the degree.
+A new cross disciplinary Injury Prevention and Control Certificate is spearheaded by the Center.
 More information is available from the Mailman School of Public Health.

 Short Courses Open to the Public

-In 2011, the Department of Epidemiology at the Mailman School of Public Health launched a highly successful summer institute called Epidemiology and Population Health Summer Institute (EPIC) at Columbia University.
-EPIC offers affordable, short foundation courses, skill-building courses (e.g., SAS, R, STATA), and substantive epidemiologic courses to scholars, researchers, and practitioners in and outside of Columbia who are interested in learning more about population health.
+Since 2011, the Department of Epidemiology at the Mailman School of Public Health has hosted a highly successful summer institute called Epidemiology and Population Health Summer Institute (EPIC) at Columbia University.
+EPIC offers affordable, short, foundation courses, skill-building courses (e.g., SAS, R, STATA), and substantive epidemiologic courses to scholars, researchers, and practitioners in and outside of Columbia who are interested in learning more about population health.
 These courses enroll a multidisciplinary group, including senior faculty from various departments at schools of public health, clinicians from New York City medical centers, MSPH students, junior faculty from the College of Physicians and Surgeons, and researchers from abroad.

-The Center developed an Injury Epidemiology and Prevention EPIC course for the summer of 2013 .
+Visit the Injury Epidemiology and Prevention EPIC course website for more information.

 Injury Epidemiology Laboratory